swimos/swimos-docs/src/_guides/http-ingestion.md

 We wish to have real-time access to present and historical data at vehicle-level granularity.

-To be nice to the API, we scope this demonstration to only two randomly-chosen agencies: `portland-sc` and `reno`.
+To be nice to the NextBus servers, we scope this demonstration to only two randomly-chosen agencies: `portland-sc` and `reno`.
 It is trivial to extend the logic to all available agencies (the aforementioned Transit Tutorial does this).

 ### Step 1: HTTP API Wrapper